TheRealToxicDev/InfinityBotsGuide/docs/internal/wrappers/javascript-lib/index.md

 title: JavaScript Library
 ---

-This is our official library used for interacting with the Paradise API.
+This is our official library used for interacting with the Infinity Bots API.

 > Maintainer: Dexter#1337